Fluffy Slime Recipe

 Fluffy slime is really just regular slime made with shaving cream added.
 The amount of shaving cream you add will change the texture and consistency of the slime.
 The more you add, the “fluffier” it will be.
 If you just want it to be a little fluffy, then this recipe will walk you through how much shaving cream to use.
 The fun part about making slime is experimenting with different amounts to see how the slime forms.

 If you want to make sure your slime turns out – be sure to read the instructions carefully.
 The type of contact lens solution you need and glue is very important!
 Substituting these ingredients for other brands may result in your slime not working.
 We also do not recommend substituting the brands we recommend.

 Fluffy Slime Recipe

 If you’re looking for a general slime recipe, our base slime recipe can be found here: How to Make Slime With Contact Solution.
-We like to use contact lens solution instead of borax in our slime recipes.
+We like to use contact lens solution instead of pure borax in our slime recipes.
 We recommend you try this basic recipe to start if you haven’t made slime before.
 It is easier to make than fluffy slime and will give you an idea on how much you need to knead and work the slime for it to form.

 Once you have your fluffy slime made, have fun stretching and squishing it.
 Fluffy slime will leave indentations when you press on it which regular slime won’t do as easily.
 It’s a bit harder to stretch as it gives a fluffy consistency instead.